manonfgoo/librenms/scripts/Migration/Traffic_bills.md

 ### Assumptions

-* The librenms is complete, mmigration has taken place and except the traffic bills and traffic bill history.
+* The librenms installation is complete and migration has taken place except for the traffic bills and traffic bill history.

 * The old DB is called ``observium`` and new DB is called ``librenms``.
 If both DBs are not on the same DB Server, create a DB called ``observium`` on the target DB-Server run mysqldump & co to copy the data.

+*  **No traffic bills** have been created in librenms.

 ### Precations